pavloshargan/BreakingIntoRobotics/README.md

    @lxterminal -e sudo sh /home/<your username>/Desktop/start_car_control.sh
    ```

-   Save the changes and exit the editor.
+   Save the changes and respart the Pi